alexander-pick/ida-pro-function-hunter/Readme.md

 Interesting strings will be logged to IDA Pro's internal notepad for reference.

+Currently the script contains an basic list of functions, feel free to add your own functions to the list or delete stuff you don't want to check at all.

 ## Compatibility

 This script is compatible up to IDA Pro 8.3 and Python 3.x